14 Steps To Increase Website Conversion Rates

 By setting reports in Google Analytics, you get unique opportunities to increase conversion since you will see all weak and vulnerable spots on the website.

-2. HEATMAP
+2. Heatmap

 You can spend time pondering why the bounce rate is high and why users leave websites so quickly or solve this problem once and for all by installing a click heatmap.
 This map will show you how understandable and convenient an online store is for users.
 Usually, creating a website, its owners and marketers rely on their own or competitors’ experience.
 Yet the audience is unique, so usability should be created based on its individual needs.